Topology-Preserving Polygon Augmentation for Segmentation in Structured Visual Domains: Experimental Setup

 \subsection{Augmentation Setup}

-\paragraph{Augmentation Parameters:} We evaluate commonly used geometric augmentations in segmentation pipelines, including rotation, scaling, translation, cropping, and horizontal flipping.
-The parameter ranges follow standard augmentation practices and are summarized in Table~\ref{tab:augmentation_params}.
-Color-based augmentations are excluded since they do not alter polygon geometry.
+\paragraph{Augmentation Parameters:} We evaluate common geometric transformations used in segmentation workflows, including rotation, scaling, translation, cropping, and horizontal flipping.
+The parameter ranges follow standard augmentation practice and are summarized in Table~\ref{tab:augmentation_params}.
+Color-based operations are excluded because they do not alter polygon geometry.